htotoo/tcrypto/README.md

 /tsafeexit - Same as above, but for 0% (including trading fees), and for 1%.
 /twall - Queries the BTC/USD orderbook and check if there is a sell/buy wall.
 /twallet - Queries the user's wallet, prints it's content.
 If the SAVE parameter is true, creates a snapshot.
 So on the next check, user can see the diff.
+/tpair - Shows current info about the trading pair.

 Instant execution report.
 On a selected channel, it will mention the user who's Binance order is changed (new, executed, cancelled, ..).